rjgpinel/minimuse/README.md

 # minimuse
-Multimodal - MUjoco Simulation Environments
+RecVis 22/23 - Multimodal - MUjoco Simulation Environments

+We will release the code soon